javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 ## Further Exploration

-So we know protobuf is capable of providing a much smaller footprint than regular JSON but here's where things get complicated.
+We now know protobuf is capable of providing a much smaller footprint than regular JSON but here's where things get complicated.
 What if our JSON payloads were compressed?
-With modern compression like Brotli, it's possible that we could shrink our JSON string-based payloads simply and efficiently.
+With modern compression like Brotli, it's possible that we could shrink our JSON string-based payloads simply and efficiently. \\

 Examining how compression affects response times and payload sizes is outside the scope of this tutorial but could be useful in making a decision about how to serialize data in your applications.
 For some light reading and some basic protobuf vs JSON benchmarks, check out [this article](https://nilsmagnus.github.io/post/proto-json-sizes/).